 Alfa Laval’s offering in ballast water treatment goes far beyond technology.
 It comprises total solutions to meet your needs, from initial selection and throughout the vessel lifetime.

 Time is short when it comes to ballast water treatment.
-Vessels calling in US waters need ballast water treatment systems now, and all vessels will require them by 2023.
-In that brief time you must find the right solution – but also a supplier who can support you through installation and beyond.
+Vessels calling in United States waters need ballast water treatment systems now, and all vessels will require them by 2023.
+In that brief time, you must find the right solution – but also a supplier who can support you through installation and beyond.

 Alfa Laval takes a comprehensive approach to meeting your needs, from today into tomorrow.
 Our total solutions for PureBallast ensure both the compliance you require and the performance to keep your business running smoothly.

 You can count on Alfa Laval expertise and resources in all phases of planning, engineering and working with your PureBallast solution.
 In addition to our own deep knowledge and experience, we have a worldwide network of trained and capable engineering partners.
 Everything you require – from feasibility studies and financing to commissioning, training and global service – is readily available.

 For a clear picture of what we offer, download our total solutions brochure.
 There you´ll find a concise overview of how we meet your needs at each step of the way.